Recurse-ML/docs/docs/github-app/configuring-recurse-ml/custom-rules.md

 title: Custom Rules
 ---

-The `custom_rules` section of the `.recurseml.yaml` config file allows you to define your own rules that tailor how RML analyzes specific parts of your codebase.
-These rules help you enforce project-specific patterns, coding guidelines, or restrictions beyond RML's default behavior.
+The `custom_rules` section of the `.recurseml.yaml` config file allows you to define your own rules that tailor how Recurse ML analyzes specific parts of your codebase.
+These rules help you enforce project-specific patterns, coding guidelines, or restrictions beyond Recurse ML's default behavior.

 ## Purpose